xeroctl rerank & score

 Overview

-Both commands require a scoring endpoint -- one configured with
+wraps /v1/score.
+Both require an endpoint configured with

-Note: The --model flag is informational pass-through on both commands.
+Model identity is server-side.
+The --model flag is informational pass-through.
 The endpoint configuration determines the actual model used.

 Pass documents as quoted strings with --documents: